textures1245/md-collection/Go Lectures/Concept/Error  Handling.md

 [[Go Lectures]] #Go-Concept #Go-Basic

+**Content**
+#Error-Interface
+#Custom-Error
+#Panic
+#Recovering

 communicate errors via an explicit, separate return value.
 This contrasts with the exceptions used in languages like Java and Ruby and the overloaded single result

 ```merm